 College of Saint Mary boasts a rich tradition of intercollegiate athletics.
-Under the auspices of the National Association for Intercollegiate Athletics (NAIA), CSM student-athletes compete in the MCAC Conference in eight sports: Basketball, Cross Country, Golf, Soccer, Softball, Swimming, Tennis and Volleyball.
+Under the auspices of the National Association for Intercollegiate Athletics (NAIA), CSM student-athletes compete in the Great Plains Athletic Conference (GPAC) in eight sports: Basketball, Cross Country, Golf, Soccer, Softball, Swimming, Tennis and Volleyball.
 The program is boosted by the support of all CSM community members, parents, friends and other fans; students may attend all home games free of charge with a valid student ID.
-CSM is a national program center for the NAIA

-Champions of Character program, an educational outreach initiative which emphasizes the tenets of character and integrity, not only for NAIA college students, but for younger students, coaches, and parents in our communities.
-CSM competes in the Midlands Collegiate Athletic Conference.
+CSM is a national program center for the NAIA Champions of Character program, an educational outreach initiative which emphasizes the tenets of character and integrity, not only for NAIA college students, but for younger students, coaches, and parents in our communities.